scotcoin/czarparty/README.md

-Asset names are strings of uppercase ASCII characters that, when encoded as a decimal integer, are greater than 26^3 and less than or equal to 256^8: all asset names, other than ‘BTC’ and ‘XCP’ must be at least four letters long;
+Asset names are strings of uppercase ASCII characters that, when encoded as a decimal integer, are greater than 26^3 and less than or equal to 256^8: all asset names, other than ‘CZR’ and ‘XZR’ must be at least four letters long;
 asset names may not begin with the character ‘A’.
 Thus, some thirteen‐character asset names are valid, but no fourteen‐character names are.